sbkashif/sbkashif.github.io/_portfolio/everyday-essentials/vasp.md

 ## Verify these match your INCAR inputs.

 Analyze Timing: Look for the General and Subroutines timing table.
-Goal: The time for the self-consistency cycle (e.g., RMM-DIIS or ZGEMM) should be minimized.
+Goal: the time for the self-consistency cycle (e.g., RMM-DIIS or ZGEMM) should be minimized.

 Warning Sign: If MPI Communication time is large, your $\mathbf{NCORE}$ might be too high, indicating communication overhead is dominating computation.